budnerp/ansible_role_selinux/README.md

 # Ansible role for SELinux
-Ansible role selinux - Change policy and state of SELinux
+Ansible role selinux - Change policy and state of SELinux for CentOS 7

 How to check if SELinux is enabled?
 Run:
 ```